Log-normal distribution: Generation and parameters

 is called the log-normal distribution with parameters $\mu$ and $\sigma$.
 These are the expected value (or mean) and standard deviation of the variable's natural logarithm, $\ln X$, not the expectation and standard deviation of $X$ itself.

-Relation between normal and log-normal distribution.
-If $Y = \mu + \sigma Z$ is normally distributed, then $X \sim e^Y$ is log-normally distributed.
+The cumulative distribution function and the corresponding probability density function of a log-normal distribution plotted on a semi-log plot.
+The median value is equal to 1, and the modal value (the peak of the probability density function) is equal to 1/e.
+In this case, 1/e corresponds to roughly the 16th percentile, 1 corresponds to the median (50th percentile), and e corresponds to roughly the 84th percentile.

+A log-normal distribution on a semi-log plot with a median of 1, whose ~84th percentile value is 10 times the median, whose ~16th percentile value is 1/10th the median, and whose modal value (~.005) is at roughly the 1st percentile.
+The peak density of values around the mode is high, but the distribution would possess a tall, narrow peak, and a long right tail on a linear-linear plot.

 This relationship is true regardless of the base of the logarithmic or exponential function: If $\log_a X$ is normally distributed, then so is $\log_b X$ for any two positive numbers $a, b \neq 1$.
 Likewise, if $e^Y$ is log-normally distributed, then so is $a^Y$, where $0 < a \neq 1$.